 If you're planning to reduce your estate by making gifts to family, take note of the annual exemption.
-As of 2018, the IRS allows you to give up to $15,000 per person per year without incurring gift taxes.
-You can still give more than the limit per year to an individual and not incur gift tax, but you must report it and count it towards your lifetime exemption amount ($11.2 million in 2018).
+For 2022, the IRS allows you to give up to $16,000 per person per year without incurring gift taxes.
+You can still give more than the limit per year to an individual and not incur gift tax, but you must report it and count it towards your lifetime exemption amount ($12.06 million in 2022).

 Looking ahead has its benefits.
 Early tax planning lets you make money-saving decisions before time runs out.
 And, the more money you save from taxes, the more you have to invest toward your investment goals.